alexjhetherington/footnotesforthefuture/content/words/ballistic-zen-flow-discussion-1/index.md

 ---
-title: "Designing Flow in Hoverblade"
+title: "Designing Flow in Ballistic Zen"
 date: 2020-12-29T15:23:08+01:00
 draft: false

 highlighted: true
-description: "The reason Hoverblade exists.
+description: "The reason Ballistic Zen exists.
 An experience very few games give me."

 resources:
 - name: thumbnail
   src: hoverblade-area-route-1.PNG
 ---

-Designing Flow in Hoverblade
+Designing Flow in Ballistic Zen
 ===

-**Download the free alpha of Hoverblade from my discord: https://discord.gg/7nzsjUU**
+** Discuss the game on my discord: https://discord.gg/7nzsjUU and wishlist here: https://store.steampowered.com/app/1966930/Ballistic_Zen/**

-My main motivation for creating Hoverblade is to try and replicate a rare and distinct feeling that only a few other games give me.
+My main motivation for creating Ballistic Zen is to try and replicate a rare and distinct feeling that only a few other games give me.
 I'll call this feeling Flow.

-Although I can play Hoverblade myself and feel Flow, it's clear from watching friends and play testers that in the alpha version there is not enough guidance, encouragement or reward for playing the game in the way I intend; others play Hoverblade in a different way from me.
+Although I can play Ballistic Zen myself and feel Flow, it's clear from watching friends and play testers that in the alpha version there is not enough guidance, encouragement or reward for playing the game in the way I intend; others play Ballistic Zen in a different way from me.

-The purpose of this article is to define Flow in Hoverblade, to describe the differences in the way that I play vs the way that others play, and to suggest some possible solutions.
+The purpose of this article is to define Flow in Ballistic Zen, to describe the differences in the way that I play vs the way that others play, and to suggest some possible solutions.
 It's to help me organise my thoughts, and to introduce the problem to anyone who is interested in helping me design a solution.

 ## What is Flow?